StarPlayrX/bigmac/README.md

 ## Post Install script (Required for Mac Pro 3,1 Early 2008)
 1. Boot back into your other system using the option key.
-2. `cd bigmac.master`
-3. `sudo ./postinstall.sh`
+3. `ls -a`
+4. `cd /Volumes'
+5. `cd whereYouHaveBigMac`
+6. `cd bigmac.master` (Do not omit cd'ing to this folder it uses the working directory name to get its resources.)
-4. from Finder, drag your macOS volume to the Terminal's prompt
+7. from Finder, drag your macOS volume to the Terminal's prompt
-5. Press Enter.
+8. Press Enter.
-6. For Resources press Enter.
+9. For Resources press Enter.
-7. Wait
+10. Wait
-8. Press q and Enter to reboot.
+11. Press q and Enter to reboot.

 ## How to create an external USB Recovery disk
 1. Note: This trick works from Big Sur BaseSystem.dmg's only